Emmanuel College (Massachusetts): History

-In the early years, Emmanuel was a day college preparing women for professional fields such as education, nursing and social work.
+In the early years, Emmanuel was a day college preparing women for professional fields such as education, nursing, and social work.
 Despite being commuters, students were involved in numerous co-curricular activities including student publications and athletics.
-The 1920s, 1930s and 1940s saw growth not only in the student population, academic programs and activities, but also in the physical campus, with additional land purchases on Brookline Avenue and Avenue Louis Pasteur.
+The 1920s, 1930s, and 1940s saw growth not only in the student population, academic programs and activities, but also in the physical campus, with additional land purchases on Brookline Avenue and Avenue Louis Pasteur.
 In 1949, the college completed the construction of Alumnae Hall, a science center, the first building constructed on campus after the original Administration Building.

 The trustees of the college were incorporated by the state in 1921.

 John F. Kennedy served on the college's advisory board from 1946 until his death in 1963.

-During the building boom of the 1950s and 1960s, Emmanuel became a residential college.
-New buildings included Marian Hall (residential, dining and student center), St. James Hall, Julie Hall, St. Ann Hall, Loretto Hall and St. Joseph Hall.
-The Cardinal Cushing Library was also dedicated in 1965.
-By 1968, residential students outnumbered commuters for the first time.

-In the 1970s, Emmanuel responded to shifting demographics with new degree completion programs to adult learners.
-Then, in 1990, the college expanded its programs to include flexible accelerated formats, with programs in business and nursing offered at satellite centers.